invariant-labs/protocol/docs/docs/what_is/concentrated_liquidity.md

 Also our protocol allows to set price range on entire price space, ie. the $(0, \infty)$ integral.
 It means that user gives liquidity on every initialized tick (the concept about we will talk more in later part).

-With Invariant LPs mac concentrate their capital to smaller price intervals than $(0,\infty)$.
+With Invariant LPs may concentrate their capital to smaller price intervals than $(0,\infty)$.
 A good example is pool of stablecoins.
 The liquidity outside the typical price range of a stablecoin pair is rarely touched.
 For example, an LP may choose to allocate capital solely to the $(0.99, 1.01)$ range.
 As a result, traders are offered deeper liquidity around the mid-price, and LPs earn more trading fees with their capital.
 We call liquidity concentrated to a finite interval a position.
 LPs may have many different positions per pool, creating individualized price curves that reflect the preferences of each LP.

 ### Active Liquidity